 10 Early Pregnancy Symptoms Checklist

-Are you pregnant?
-For some new mom's, knowing whether or not you’re pregnant can be intimidating for the first few weeks.
+How do you know you're pregnant?
+For some new mom's, knowing whether or not you’re pregnant can be intimidating for the first weeks.
 Sometimes you’ll miss a period and start questioning if you’re pregnant or something else is wrong.

 To eliminate the doubts in all skeptics, I will literally clarify how you’ll know if you are pregnant and what signs you’ll need to consider.